LGBTQ rights in Ukraine: History

-While in the countries of Western Europe homosexuality was punishable by death via burning, the legislatures of the Kievan Rus and in the Grand Duchy of Lithuania were much softer; there is no known individual case of execution for one's sexuality.
-The maximum punishment in the Principality of Kiev and in the Kingdom of Galicia–Volhynia was church fasting, excommunication, prayer, and mandatory repentance.
+During early medieval Kievan Rus to the late medieval Grand Duchy of Lithuania no case of execution for one's sexuality is known, contrary to other countries of the time.
+The maximum punishment during the intermediary high medieval Principality of Kiev and Kingdom of Galicia–Volhynia was church fasting, excommunication, prayer, and mandatory repentance.

 The Zaporozhian Sich considered homosexuality unchristian and demonic; Cossacks caught in contact with people of the same sex were trampled into the ground by horses.

 Given that in 16–18 centuries most of the territories inhabited by Ukrainians were under the control of different states, different laws were in force in the respective territories.
 In western Ukraine, which was then part of Polish–Lithuanian Commonwealth, gays were mostly beheaded and publicly hanged, in the east (Hetmanate), which was then under the protectorate of Russia, they were impaled or sent to hard labor in Siberia, and in the south, which was then under the rule of the Crimean Khanate and the Ottoman Empire, gays were brutally killed or castrated.